Upper eyelid surgery, Lower eyelid surgery Melbourne

 The procedure may also be performed from inside the lid, where the incision is made, with no marking on the outer aspect of the lid.
 This is called a “transconjunctival blepharoplasty”, and is often combined with laser resurfacing.

-Double eyelid surgery or double blepharoplasty, upper and lower lids, can also be performed at the same time.
+In addition, double eyelid surgery or double blepharoplasty, upper and lower lids can also be performed at the same time.

-Non-surgical faceliftin could be an option for the reduction of bags under the eyes or droopy eyelids
+Non-surgical facelifting could be an option for the reduction of bags under the eyes or droopy eyelids

-Because of your symptoms, you may also be more suited to consider a full non-surgical eyelid lift or facelift based on
+Because of your symptoms, you may also be more suited to consider a full non-surgical eyelid lift or facelift.
+For instance, if your concerns are caused by a droopy brow affecting your eyelids, then based on your consultation you may be able to consider the following –

 Frequently Asked Questions